sunfounder/arduino_starter_kit/docs/source/12_rainbow_color.rst

 **Step-by-Step Building Instructions**

-Follow the schematic and wiring diagram or these steps to construct the circuit.
+Follow the wiring diagram or these steps to construct the circuit.

 .. image:: img/6_mix_color_bb_4.png
     :width: 500